 If you have ever been to one of our beach clean ups on K’gari (Fraser Island), you probably know how passionate we are about preserving the health of our ocean, beaches, wildlife and coastal environment.

 We love hosting beach clean ups, where the most amazing people gather with the same goal in mind: looking after this beautiful island and our planet!

 Although the amount of plastic that remains on the island is not always seen at first sight, it is definitely there.
 From plastic bags, food packaging, hard plastic, beer bottles, aluminium cans, from bottle lids to thongs, lighters, fishing remnants and rope.
 Now, don’t get us wrong, we would love it if we didn’t have to clean up the beach but unfortunately, in this day and age, beach cleaning is a obligation that has to be fulfilled.

 Our oceans are swamped with plastic, our landfill is overflowing with waste and yet we continue to produce increasing amounts of unrecyclable, non-compostable items that are filling up our planet.

-Twice a year, K’gari Fraser Island Adventures together with Ocean Crusaders organise beach clean ups on Fraser Island.
+Every quarter, K’gari Fraser Island Adventures together with Zero Co organise beach clean ups on Fraser Island.
 A bunch of eco-warriors roll up their sleeves and take long walks on the beach picking up plastic.
 These special weekends are always full of epic moments, big laughs and so much plastic crap.